xavierolivenza/CastleZork/README.md

 look/l + north/east/south/west/n/s/e/w -> to see the description of the path

 look/l + item name -> if you have it in the inventory you can see its lore

+look + items -> to see items in the room

 open/close + north/east/south/west/n/s/e/w -> to open/close door